patrykchodur/inzynierka_template/README.md

 ##### Subfields arrays

-If a protocol field consists of other fields, it's elements must be specified in a `NULL` terminated subfields array.
+If a protocol field consists of other fields, its elements must be specified in a `NULL` terminated subfields array.
 The array holds [header fields](#header-fields) pointers and is used as a parameter for `proto_tree_add_bitmask*` functions family.

-[The template protocol's](#template-protocol) `data` segment is an example of such field, as it contains `data1` and `data2`.
-Therefore it's array is declared as follows:
+The [template protocol's](#template-protocol) `data` segment is an example of such field, as it contains `data1` and `data2`.
+Therefore, its array is declared as follows:

 ```C
 static int * data_fields[] = {